ireade/feature-queries-manager/README.md

 ## How does it work?

-It works by **negating** the feature query condition to give you the oppposite result.
+It works by **negating** the feature query condition to give you the opposite result.
 For example, it will turn the following feature query condition...

 ```css
 @supports (display: flex) { /* styles here */ }